West Japan & The Inland Sea: Art & Pilgrimage

 Morning excursion by train and ferry to Miyajima (sacred island off the coast of Hiroshima) for visits to Itsukushima Shrine and Daisho-in Temple and some free time.
 Afternoon: Hiroshima Peace Memorial Park and Peace Memorial Museum.
 Free evening.

-By coach and superjet ferry to Matsuyama for Dogo Onsen (opportunity to experience one of the oldest hot springs in Japan housed in a Meiji Period building – please note there are some restoration works ongoing but baths will still be accessible).
+By coach and superjet ferry to Matsuyama for optional visit to Dogo Onsen (opportunity to experience one of the oldest hot springs in Japan housed in a Meiji Period building – please note there are some restoration works taking place but baths will still be accessible).
 Afternoon: Matsuyama Castle (one of only 12 castles in Japan remaining from the Edo period).
 Evening lecture: Going Around – The History & Practice of Pilgrimage in Japan.
 Overnight in Matsuyama.

 Visits in Takamatsu: Ritsurin-koen (famous historical strolling gardens with tea-houses in the grounds), Yashima (site of a famous battle between the Minamoto and Taira clans in the 12th century), Yashima-ji (one of the 88 Shikoku pilgrimage temples).
 Afternoon: Shikoku-Mura (open air museum with traditional buildings).

-Whole day excursion by coach and ferry to Naoshima for visits to Benesse House Museum (contemporary art) and Chichu Museum (Monet, Walter De Maria and James Turrell) and Art House Project properties (contemporary art installations – time permitting).
+Whole day excursion by coach and ferry to Naoshima for visits to Benesse House Museum (contemporary art), Chichu Museum (Monet, Walter De Maria and James Turrell) and Art House Project properties (contemporary art installations – time permitting).
 Free evening.

 Kurashiki: ‘Bikan’ historical quarter, Ohara Museum (Japan’s first museum of Western art featuring works by Picasso, Gauguin, Rodin and Kandinsky) and some free time.
 Afternoon: Korakuen (regarded as one of Japan’s three best landscape gardens).
 Two nights in Okayama.